colejarczyk/doc/userguide/getting_started/settings/role_resources.rst

     **Customer account creation & edition***

     To enable full customer account edition & creation, and display all Customer profile details, you must have at least an **View access** to the following:
-     - *Levels* - to assigne level and display in Profile details
+     - *Levels* - to assign level and display in Profile details
-     - *POS* - to assigne POS and display in Profile details
+     - *POS* - to assign POS and display in Profile details
-     - *Merchants* - to assigne merchant and display in Profile details
+     - *Merchants* - to assign merchant and display in Profile details
      - *Segments* - to display segments to which customer belongs in Profile details
      - *Transactions* - to display all customer registered transactions in Profile details
      - *Points transfers* - to display all customer adding/spending points transfer in Profile details